philodi-dev/meshtalk/WHITEPAPER.md

 ## Bluetooth Mesh Network

-bitchat implements a custom mesh networking protocol over BLE, where each device acts as both a central (client) and peripheral (server), enabling multi-hop message delivery.
+MeshTalk implements a custom mesh networking protocol over BLE, where each device acts as both a central (client) and peripheral (server), enabling multi-hop message delivery.

 ### Network Topology